Monica Francioso, Academic Director

-Monica has 13 years of experience living abroad in the United Kingdom and Ireland.
+Monica lived abroad in the United Kingdom and Ireland for 13 years.
 Prior to joining the CEA Florence team, Monica held several teaching positions in Italian language, literature and culture at various higher-ed institutions, including Royal Holloway University of London, University of Durham, University of Bath and University College Dublin.
-She earned a CELTA certificate to teach English as a foreign and second language and she taught English to students of all levels, preparing them for the Cambridge English exams.
+She earned a CELTA certificate to teach English as a foreign and second language.
+She also taught English to students of all levels, preparing them for the Cambridge English exams.
 Monica also holds a DITALS II certificate to teach Italian as a foreign and second language, and she worked as a teacher trainer for the same program.

 Monica firmly believes in the importance of studying abroad as a means to broaden horizons and better oneself.
 Her experiences have shown her how enriching speaking/learning other languages and knowing other cultures can be.
 She believes she would be a different person today had she not experienced life abroad.